-The basic rate of tax is currently 20%.
-The band of income taxable at this rate is £34,500 so that the threshold at which the 40% band applies is £46,350 for those who are entitled to the full personal allowance.
-Additional rate taxpayers pay tax at 45% on their income in excess of £150,000.
+The basic rate of tax is 20%.
+In 2021/22 the band of income taxable at this rate is £37,700 so that the threshold at which the 40% band applies is £50,270 for those who are entitled to the full personal allowance.

-The Scottish Government will announce the Scottish income tax rates and bands for 2019/20 in the Draft Budget on 12 December 2018.
+The Scottish Government will announce the Scottish income tax rates and bands for 2022/23 in the Scottish Budget on 9 December.

 Tax on dividends

-In 2018/19 the first £2,000 of dividends are chargeable to tax at 0% (the Dividend Allowance).
-The Dividend Allowance will remain at £2,000 for 2019/20.
-Dividends received above the allowance are taxed at the following rates:
+The first £2,000 of dividends is chargeable to tax at 0% (the Dividend Allowance).
+Dividends received above the allowance are taxed at the following rates for 2021/22: